 - Verification of any deductible expenses.

-How to Apply for Food Stamps Online in Georgia
+Applying for Food Stamps Online in Georgia

 Submitting a food stamp application online is the fastest and easiest method for most households.
 To request your benefits online, you will need to have an account with the state’s application portal.
 You may create an account by entering your email address and choosing a user ID and password.